 Retirement Plan Income and Tax Benefits

 Retirement planning is important and should never be done without proper tax planning as your tax benefits may vary greatly based on your retirement plan.
 IRA, 401k, and other types of retirement plans are a future source of income.
 Contributing to retirement plans can often give you tax benefits in the present.

 Tax Benefits of Retirement Plans

-You can easily contribute to a retirement plan through payroll deductions.
+You can easily contribute to a retirement plan through payroll deductions with your employer.
 Your contributions (except in the case of a Roth) are tax-free and investment interest that the account earns is nontaxable until you withdraw it.
 You can even move funds from one account to another or keep the account when you change employers.

 Types of Retirement Plans

 There are many different types of retirement plans, each with different rules about contributions and distributions withdrawals - see retirement contribution limits and retirement distribution limits.
 Some retirement plans are sponsored by employers and others are not.
 Most of them come with tax benefits of one kind or another.

 It can get confusing to distinguish all of the different types of retirement plans, so you can refer to the descriptions of the following retirement plans below, including the associated tax benefits of each type of plan and whether those benefits will take effect now or later.